SamuelMwasya/Bioinformatics_journey/README.md

  Hello and welcome,
  My name is Samuel mwasya, currently I am currently undertaking a four-months bioinformatics internship at International Centre for Insects' Physiology and Ecology *(icipe)*.

- I am ready to kickstart my career journey of becoming a Bioinformatician.
+ I am ready to kickstart my career journey of becoming a Multidisciplinary Bioinformatician.

+***

 ## Career Vision

-***
-To become a multidisciplinary Bioinformatician specializing in systems biology.
+To become a multidisciplinary Bioinformatician for developing mathematical models and innovative in technology and computation.

-### Vision as per this Internship
+### Vision to be achieved during the Internship

+Understand how to develop mathematical models to augment human reasoning and accelerate scientific discoveries.

-To understand different approaches to biological dataset depending on their area of conern using appropriate tools.
+To understand different approaches to biological dataset and redesigning datatypes depending on their area of conern and needs using appropriate tools.

+To be able to come up with a pipeline for data processing mechanisms using Python.

 ***
 ## Mission
 To understand various statistical software and technical skills required to become a higher level expertise in the field of  bioinformatics.

 To apply my passion for research and problem solving using data into the field of bioinformatics.

 ***
 # ROADMAP
 ## MILESTONES